Superalgos/Superalgos/README.md

 On the other hand, when a certain event has multiple _situations_, then _situations_ are evaluated with the _OR_ operator (e.g. if either _situation 1_ OR _situation 2_ are true, then the event will be triggered.

-This set up of _conditions_ and _situations_ allows to take the same kind of action (trigger a certain event) upon the occurrence of different desireable scenarios, each described by one _situation_.
+This set up of _conditions_ and _situations_ allows taking the same kind of action (trigger a certain event) upon the occurrence of different desirable scenarios, each described by one _situation_.

-Put in other words, events may be triggered in different circumstance, meaning that you are free to define different _situations_ upon which the event would be triggered.
-In such case, when **any** of the _situations_ evaluate _true_, then the event shall be triggered.
+Put in other words, events may be triggered in different circumstances, meaning that you are free to define different _situations_ upon which the event would be triggered.
+In such a case, when **any** of the _situations_ evaluate _true_, then the event shall be triggered.

 #### Comparison and Logical Operators

-In order to define _conditions_ you will use _statements_ using any of the [available variables](#available-variables) that describe what is happening with the market.
+To define _conditions_ you will use _statements_ using any of the [available variables](#available-variables) that describe what is happening with the market.
 Remember, _conditions_ need to evaluate either _true_ or _false_.

 To create such statements you will use comparison and logical operators: